Alexandrov spaces with maximal number of extremal points: Any -box is a polyhedral space.

-The main technical point of the proof of key lemma is the following: \begin{thm}{Lemma} Assume $x\in \mathcal A$ does not admit a conic neighborhood.
-Then there is a point $x'\in \mathcal A$ such that a neighborhood of $x'$ is homothetical to a neighborhood of $x$ and $\#(x')>\#(x)$. \end{thm}
+The main technical point of the proof of the Key Lemma is the following: \begin{thm}{Lemma} Assume a point $x\in \mathcal A$ has no conic neighborhood.
+Then there is a point $x'\in \mathcal A$ such that a neighborhood of $x'$ is homothetic to a neighborhood of $x$ and $\#(x')>\#(x)$. \end{thm}